Succinct Permutation Graphs: Semi-Distributed Graph Representations

-\begin{remark}[Who stores the labels] Note that in our succinct data structures, we identify vertices with the (left-to-right) ranks of the upper endpoints of their chords in the permutation diagram.
-That means that the user of our data structure is willing to let (the construction algorithm of) our succinct data structure decide how to label vertices, and vertices are henceforth referred to using these labels.
-In a (semi-)local representation, we have to assign \emph{and store} a unique label for each vertex, because queries are computed only from the \emph{labels} of the vertices (and potentially $\mathcal D$).
-The semi-local scheme derived from our succinct representation therefore takes up a total of $\sim 2n \lg n$ bits. \end{remark}

-A second look at \wref{sec:data-structures} reveals that the dominant space in our (array-based) data structure comes from storing $\pi^{-1}$.
+A closer look at \wref{sec:data-structures} reveals that the dominant space in our (array-based) data structure comes from storing $\pi^{-1}$.
 In particular, all further data structures required to answer \GDistance queries occupy only $O(n)$ bits of space.
 Moreover, all computations to determine distances, and even the entire shortest path, require only $\pi^{-1}$ of the original endpoints (cf.\ \wref{rem:pi-inv-of-A-B}).
 We can thus move $\pi^{-1}(v)$ into the label of node $v$, thereby making it inaccessible from any other vertex without affecting the queries.
-We have thus shown the following result:
+We hence obtain the following result.